 Kalanchoe ×richaudii Desc.

 Kalanchoe ×richaudii is a succulent plant with a simple erect stem and fleshy leaves that produce plantlets mostly from the axils rather than the tips or margins.
 The elliptical, coarsely serrate leaves of K. rosei combine with the cylindrical, camo-colored leaves of K. delagoensis to produce an intermediate with pastel pinkish-blushed, linear, serrated leaves.
 The plantlets are contrasting pale green and are larger and more luxuriant than the plantlets of other members of the Bryophyllum group.
-The pendent tubular flowers, like those of both parents, are also relatively large and showy compared with the foliage.
+Like those of both parents, the pendent tubular flowers are also relatively large and showy compared with the foliage.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).